Mexico says murdered students were mistaken for rival gang

 "The students were identified by the criminals as members of the rival gang in the region," said Tomas Zeron, head of the criminal investigation agency at the attorney general's office.

-Parents of the students accused the government of trying to close the case before it had been properly solved.

-"We don't have enough evidence to accept this," said one of parents, Epifanio Alvarez.

-The government said the gangsters believed the students had been infiltrated by a gang known as Los Rojos.
+The office said the gangsters believed the students had been infiltrated by a gang known as Los Rojos.

-The attorney general dismissed that accusation against the students and said the investigation was continuing.
+Murillo dismissed the idea that the students had ties to the gang and said the investigation was continuing.
+He is seeking to have Rodriguez sentenced to up to 140 years in prison.

-Murillo, who is seeking to have Rodriguez sentenced to up to 140 years in prison, also rejected media reports that the army was involved in the disappearances.
+The attorney general also rejected media reports that the army could have been involved in the disappearances, saying there was not "a single piece of evidence" to back this up.